 While basic trimming techniques are sufficient for many editing tasks, iMovie also offers more advanced tools for precision editing.
 These tools allow you to fine-tune your trims to the exact frame, ensuring a seamless and professional-looking result.

 Within the Precision Editor, you can drag the trim handles to adjust the starting and ending points of the clip, just like in the main Timeline view.
-However, the Precision Editor also provides additional controls, such as the ability to nudge the trim point forward or backward by a single frame.
+Even so, the Precision Editor also provides additional controls, such as the ability to nudge the trim point forward or backward by a single frame.
 This can be incredibly useful for making subtle adjustments to the timing of your edits.

 Using Keyboard Shortcuts for Efficient Trimming